Ok – there are about a million books about boat design or sailing.

 6/ Start to Win – Eric Twiname

-Out of print – Amazon, libraries, secondhand
+Out of print – ebook is available, libraries, secondhand

 This does for boat handling what his other book does for racing.
 Twiname’s constant thesis is that ANYONE can bring themselves up to the level required to win a State or National championship.
 Even if you don’t want to go that far, it shows how to think more dynamically about your sailing.